+I work in philosophy of mind, philosophy of cognitive science and philosophical psychology.
 My main areas of interests include the embodied approach to cognition and emotions, enactivism, and ecological psychology.

 I studied philosophy at the State University of Milan and at the Paris-Sorbonne University.
 I did my PhD at the University of Bologna (with a research stay at the University of Memphis) and defended my dissertation on the topic of mental representations in the embodied approach to cognitive science in 2018.

 From 2018 to 2020 I was a post-doctoral researcher at the University of Bologna, where I did research on the affective components of affordance perception and the role of material objects in emotion-regulation.

 After that I was a visiting research fellow at the Research and Training Group 'Situated Cognition' at the Ruhr University Bochum.
 I am currently a visiting post-doctoral fellow at the Institute for Philosophy II at the same university, working on a project on embodied episodic memory.

 At present I am investigating several aspects of forgetting, which include how it works, what it does in our cognitive and affective lives, and its relationship to perception, future-oriented self-projection and counterfactual thinking.

 I normally use the pronouns she/her but they/them are also OK.